a selection of the best folktales of Gujarat from Jhaverchand Meghani’s multi-volume Saurashtra ni Rasdhar

 In the 1920s, the Gujarati litterateur and freedom fighter, Jhaverchand Meghani, became deeply concerned about Saurashtra’s disappearing folklore traditions, which had been passed down orally from generation to generation.
 During that turbulent time of India’s fight for independence from her British colonial rulers, there was also a growing emergence of a nationalistic identity in the state of Gujarat, which was marginalizing culturally distinctive regions like Saurashtra and threatening to subsume them.
 And, due to industrialization and commercialization, the loss of traditional livelihoods also meant the loss of artistic disciplines.

 Over several years, Meghani traveled across the region, gathering many folktales, poems, and ballads from bards, balladeers, religious singers, storytellers, and women folk across various communities.
 He visited remote historical sites, near-forgotten monuments, and religious locations.
 His mission was to go beyond creating literary or historical archives.
 He wrote often about wanting to capture the soul or spirit of the region and its people, which the average traveler missed due to their “sightseeing” or “holidaying” approaches.
 He documented everything he heard, compared different versions for the most authentic ones, immersed himself by learning and performing folksongs and verses, and published hundreds of stories, poems, songs, and critical essays in newspapers and books.
-Written in a uniquely colorful, colloquial language, the most well-known of these, the multi-volume collection titled Saurashtra ni Rasdhar (The Essence Of Saurashtra; 1923-1927), is still well-known among Gujarati readers.
+Written in a uniquely colorful, colloquial language, the most well-known of these, the multi-volume collection titled Saurashtra ni Rasdhar (The Essence Of Saurashtra; 1923-1927), is still beloved by Gujarati readers.